Technigo/js-project-happy-thoughts/README.md

 # High-level map of "Happy Thoughts"

-Here’s a high-level map of your “Happy Thoughts” app and how the pieces fit together:
+Here’s a high-level map of the “Happy Thoughts” app and how the pieces fit together:

 1. App.jsx
    • Root of your UI.